Ralph Harris, Baron Harris of High Cross: Career

-He served on the council of the University of Buckingham from 1980 until 1995.
+Harris served on the council of the University of Buckingham from 1980 until 1995.
 It was founded in 1976 following a call from Harris and Seldon in 1968 for an independent university.
 Harris was Secretary of the Mont Pelerin Society from 1967, and its president from 1982 to 1984.
 He was "a moving spirit in the Wincott Foundation and the founding of the Social Affairs Unit".
-He did not like to be described as a "Thatcherite", but was a founder of the No Turning Back group in 1985.
+Although he did not like to be described as a Thatcherite, Harris was a founder of No Turning Back, a group within the Conservative Party advocating for Thatcherite policies and founded in 1985 to defend her economic policies.
 Harris became a Eurosceptic, and was chairman of the Bruges Group from 1989 to 1991.
 He was a director of Rupert Murdoch's Times Newspapers company from 1988 to 2001, although he read and wrote for The Daily Telegraph.
 Nonetheless, Harris described Murdoch as the "Saviour of what we used to call Fleet Street".

 Harris helped set up a fighting fund so Neil Hamilton could sue the BBC for libel in 1986 and Mohamed Al Fayed for libel in 1999.
 He was chairman of Civitas from 2000.
 He also supported the poll tax.
 Harris was interviewed about his work at the IEA and the rise of Thatcherism for the 2006 BBC TV documentary series Tory!
 Tory!
-Tory!.
-In August 2006 he told Andy Beckett, who interviewed Harris for his book When the Lights Went Out – Britain in the 1970s, that he voted Labour twice at the two General Elections in 1974 because he was angry at Heath's U-turn of 1972, his inability to stand up to the miners, and because if you voted Labour at least you knew what you were getting.
+Tory!
+In August 2006, he told Andy Beckett, who interviewed Harris for his book When the Lights Went Out – Britain in the 1970s, that he voted for the Labour Party twice at the two general elections in 1974 because he was angry at Edward Heath's U-turn of 1972, his inability to stand up to the miners, and because if one voted Labour at least they knew what they were getting.

-A pipe smoker, he was a chairman of smokers' rights campaigners, FOREST, and its president in 2003.
+A pipe smoker, Harris was a chairman of smokers' rights campaigners, FOREST, and its president in 2003.
 He was not convinced that passive smoking was dangerous and published and campaigned against the banning of smoking on trains from Brighton to Victoria station in 1995.

-Harris died suddenly of an ruptured aortic aneurysm at his home in North London on the morning of 19 October 2006.
+Harris died suddenly of a ruptured aortic aneurysm at his home in North London on the morning of 19 October 2006.